 - Do you have adequate space for the pet you are considering?

 - What hours do you work?
 Will the pet have any company during the day?

 - If renting accommodation, are you allowed to own a pet?

 - If buying a puppy or kitten, can you provide care during the day and meals at regular intervals until it is 6 months of age?

 - Can you confine your pet in suitable accommodation?
 Dogs must be safely contained to your property.
 Some councils require cats to be confined to their owner's property too.

-- Does a pet fit in with your lifestyle, activities, sporting pursuits and
+- Does a pet fit in with your lifestyle, activities, sporting pursuits and priorities?

-	priorities?

 Answer these questions honestly.
-Becoming a pet owner is an exciting prospect.
+Becoming a pet owner is an exciting prospect, but make sure you're ready before welcoming a pet into your life.

-	But don't rush into it if you're not ready.

-	Thousands of pets are taken to Victorian animal shelters each year, because

-	owners can't look after them anymore.
-While shelters do their best to find new

-	homes for these animals, sadly, many healthy animals have to be euthanased (put
+Thousands of pets are taken to Victorian animal shelters each year, because owners can't look after them anymore.
+Shelters do their best to find new homes for these animals, but it can take time, and places the animal under a lot of stress.

-	to sleep).
-This is because not enough homes can be found for them — we have an

-	'oversupply' of pets.

-	If you have answered 'yes' to all of the questions, you are now ready to decide

-	what type of pet you would like.
+If you have answered 'yes' to all of the questions, you are now ready to decide what type of pet you would like.